I'm happy to have a few girlfriends who say yes to adventures most won't consider.…

 About 25% of Ottawa residents were born outside of Canada.

-Nearly half the population is under the age of 35 – making it one of the youngest cities in the country.
+In 2016 the median age of the population was 40.1 – making it one of the younger cities in the country.

 There are 35 major festivals in Ottawa.
 The Canadian Tulip Festival, held every May, is one of the most famous.